 - If you sell products or offer services at major retailers, the easiest way is to add chain store locations directly to your account in Google Ads (recommended).

-- If you don’t see your retailers in this list or prefer an alternative, you may also link to a Google My Business account.
+- If you don’t see your retailers in this list or prefer an alternative, you may also link to a Business Profile.

 If you’re a manufacturer, use affiliate location extensions